Betweenmatt/TastyScript/TastyScript/README.md

 ## v1.2.2

 ### TypeFix-patch
 * Fixed the issue where objects such as DateTime were having their instance referenced, instead of their return data.
 * Reduced typeing to objects, functions, and parameters instead of string/number/variable etc.

+* Added support for absolute/relative paths in @imports and ImageChecks, as well as pre-set directories.
 * Fixed an issue where variables couldnt be set as other variables.
 * Fixed some performance issues with `CheckScreen()`.
 * Fixed a breaking issue with `CheckScreen()` that was setting `.Threshold()` to 0 no matter what